koenderks/jfa/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)

 The `planning()` function calculates the minimum sample size for a statistical audit sample based on the binomial, Poisson, or hypergeometric likelihood.
-The function returns an object of class `jfaPlanning` which can be used with associated `summary()` and a `plot()` methods.
+The function returns an object of class `jfaPlanning` which can be used with associated `summary()` and `plot()` methods.
 To perform Bayesian planning, the input for the `prior` argument can be an object of class `jfaPrior` as returned by the `auditPrior()` function, or an object of class `jfaPosterior` as returned by the `evaluation()` function.

 *Full function with default arguments:*